frederic-perez/AmE-dictionary/data/idioms.md

 __in the last analysis__ When everything has been considered; when all the facts are known or the truth has come to light.
 __in the last week__ “In the last week” refers to the period of time that began seven days ago and ended today. (“Last week” refers to the period of time from the previous Sunday to the current Saturday.)
 __in the least__ :two::hammer: _Apparently you didn’t understand me in the least._
-__in the long run__ :two: Over a relatively long or extended length of time in the future.
+__in the long run__ :three: Over a relatively long or extended length of time in the future.
 __in the long term__
 __in the loop__ :three::hammer:
 __in the lurch__ In a particularly awkward, difficult, or troublesome situation. _I’ll really be left in the lurch if the manager decides to quit before this project is finished._ _The TV series was left in the lurch._